 Mike Horner is a professional puppeteer and puppet builder.
-Since 2006 he has been the Associate Artistic Director for the Paul Mesner Puppets in Kansas City, MO.
-Mike is the creator of the Timey Wimey Puppet Show, a puppet web series celebrating the 50th Anniversary of Doctor Who.
+He is currently the Associate Artistic Director with the Mesner Puppet Theater in Kansas City.
+Mike is the creator of Timey Wimey Puppet Show, a Doctor Who themed puppet parody.

 Chris A Jackson

 Chris A. Jackson’s releases include Pirate's Promise, from Paizo Publishing, Flesh and Bone, a short story in the Privateer Press Skull Island Adventures, Sweating Bullets, a Shadowrun short story in the latest Catylist Game Labs anthology, and Weapon of Fear, book one of the Weapon of Fear Trilogy.

 John Hornor Jacobs, is an award-winning author of genre bending adult and YA fiction.
 He is the author of Southern Gods, shortlisted for the Bram Stoker Award, This Dark Earth, The Twelve-Fingered Boy, The Shibboleth, The Conformity, The Incorruptibles, and the forthcoming Foreign Devils.

 Stuart Jaffe is the author of The Max Porter Paranormal-Mysteries, The Malja Chronicles, the Gillian Boone novels, The Bluesman comic book and short story series, and much more.
 He is also the co-host of The Eclectic Review - a weekly podcast about science, art, and well, everything.

 You may recognize Xander Jeanneret from Seasons 2 and 3 of the hit TBS show King of the Nerds.
 Xander also produced and starred in the youtube series Under The Table.
 You can also hear Xander's voice in the hit indie fighting game Divekick (as The Announcer).